JapanColorado/japancolorado.github.io/README.md

 ## My background

 I've _always_ been interested in coding.
-Since the first time I learned block coding, to the first-ever Arduino kit I received from an aunt I still don't know the name or face of, I was enthralled with programming.
-I taught myself python from a young age, and built stuff with a Raspberry Pi since I was in elementary school.
+Since the first time I learned block coding, to the first-ever Arduino kit I received from an aunt, I have become more and more enthralled with programming.
+I taught myself python from a young age, and built stuff with a Raspberry Pi since elementary school.

 ### The issue: